Embracing change: why it's ok to take a step back or do something different

 It's a British thing, perhaps a sense of pride.
 We don't like to be seen as failures.
 We want always to feel like we're moving forward.
 And if you're a millennial, you've got to deal with the crippling effects of perfectionism, too.

 No wonder change is scary for many of us.
 But here's the thing.
 Change should be embraced.
 It's part of life.
 "Change is inevitable.
 Change is constant," said Benjamin Disraeli.

-Have you been chewing over the idea of changing your life, your business, your career or all of the above?
-Frightened to take the leap?
-Worried about failure?
+Have you been chewing over the idea of changing your life and work?
+Are you frightened or worried about failure?
 Allow us to share some advice on why it's ok to embrace change.
 Because, as they say, today is the first day of the rest of your life.

 Face the fear and do it anyway

 What are you afraid of?
 What's stopping you from making that change?
 Is it the worry that you'll make a mistake?
 Are you concerned about what others think?
 Think it's too late?
 Because often the biggest obstacle is you and your perspective.

 First of all, does it matter if you fail?
 Some of the most successful entrepreneurs in the world have failed more times than you can shake a stick at.
 Ask yourself this: what's the worst that could happen?
 Nine times out of 10, you realise that fear is the only thing that's holding you back.
 "The greatest mistake you can make in life is to be continually fearing you will make one," Elbert Hubbard said.

 As for what others think, who cares!
 When we make changes to our lives, some people can react negatively, and that's ok because it says more about them than you.
 You're either making them envious because you're doing something they haven't dared to do themselves or your decisions are questioning their very existence.
 Focus instead on what works for you and you alone.

 And finally, if you think you can't change, for whatever reason, consider the wise words of Bikram Choudhury: "Never too old, never too bad, never too late, never too sick to start from scratch once again."